 What are the criticisms of the WTO’s system?

 Trump and Lighthizer have also said the WTO is incapable of policing China.
-The USTR’s 2018 report on China asserted for the first time that Beijing’s state-led economic policy is so inimical to global free trade rules that it renders the WTO effectively irrelevant.
+The USTR’s 2017 report on China [PDF] asserted, for the first time, that Beijing’s state-led economic policy is so inimical to global free trade rules that it renders the WTO effectively irrelevant.
 “No amount of enforcement activities by other WTO members would be sufficient to remedy this type of behavior,” it states.

 What is the debate over investor-state dispute tribunals?

-Investor-state dispute tribunals have become a flash point in the debates over multilateral trade deals such as NAFTA, the Trans-Pacific Partnership (TPP), and the proposed U.S.-Europe Transatlantic Trade and Investment Partnership (TTIP).
+Investor-state dispute tribunals have become a flash point in the debates over multilateral trade deals such as NAFTA, the Trans-Pacific Partnership, and the proposed U.S.-Europe Transatlantic Trade and Investment Partnership.

 What are the options for reforming these systems?

-Meanwhile, the public controversy over ISDS has led governments around the world to experiment with other approaches to investor protection.
+Meanwhile, the public controversy over ISDS has led governments around the world to experiment with other approaches to investor protection [PDF].
 One option is to remove ISDS from some agreements altogether, as countries such as Australia have done, pushing businesses to first pursue challenges through the domestic legal system and then, if unsuccessful, allowing for state-state dispute settlement.
+The USMCA provides a stripped-down model: jurisdiction will be limited to narrower cases, investors will have to exhaust all local courts first, and all proceedings and documents will be public.

-In another alternative, the European Union is developing an investment court that will operate more like the WTO tribunal system, with a permanent roster of judges, strict conflict-of-interest rules, public proceedings, and an appeals process.
-The European Union and Canada included a version of this in their 2016 trade agreement.
+In another alternative, the EU is developing an investment court that will operate more like the WTO tribunal system, with a permanent roster of judges, strict conflict-of-interest rules, public proceedings, and an appeals process.
+The EU and Canada included a version of this in their 2016 trade agreement.

 Are there other mechanisms to resolve disputes?

 Individual trade deals have also created separate state-state arbitration mechanisms.
-This was the case with the Canada-U.S. Free Trade Agreement (CUSTA), the precursor to NAFTA.
-CUSTA’s Chapter 19, which was continued in NAFTA, allows for one government to challenge the trade policies of another via an independent, bi-national panel, which bypasses domestic court systems.
+This was the case with the Canada-U.S. Free Trade Agreement (CUSFTA), the precursor to NAFTA.
+CUSFTA’s Chapter 19, which was kept in the original NAFTA, allows for one government to challenge the trade policies of another via an independent, binational panel, which bypasses domestic court systems.